What is Supp?

 How is the Worker - Hirer relationship classified?

-Supp acts as a marketplace for Hirers in hospitality to find local Workers who are seeking to perform flexible shifts to earn extra money.
+Supp acts as a marketplace for Hirers in hospitality to find local Workers who are seeking to perform flexible shifts to earn extra money, but it is also used by some Hirers to process payroll of their own staff.
 All users have the freedom to choose how they engage with each other in the structure (employee or independent contractor) that suits the circumstances of the work.
 If you’re uncertain about the legal relationship between you and the other party, please ask before the shift takes place.
 Refer to www.fairwork.gov.au for more information on classifications.

 Who is responsible for paying income taxes?